pyTMD/pyTMD/doc/source/background/Tides.rst

 Within ``pyTMD``, the tidal deformation of the Earth is modeled using the :term:`Love and Shida Numbers` formalism described in the `IERS Conventions <https://iers-conventions.obspm.fr/>`_, which are based on :cite:p:`Wahr:1981ea,Mathews:1997js`.
 Love and Shida numbers describe the elastic response of the Earth in terms of vertical displacement (:math:`h`), gravitational potential (:math:`k`) and horizontal displacement (:math:`l`) :cite:p:`Munk:1960uk`.
 For a spherical, non-rotating Earth, the Love and Shida numbers are largely independent of tidal frequency :cite:p:`Wahr:1979vx,Wahr:1981ea`.
-However, for a rotating, ellipsoidal Earth, the Love and Shida numbers are dependent on tidal frequency, with resonances in the diurnal and semi-diurnal bands :cite:p:`Wahr:1979vx,Wahr:1981ea`.
+However, for a rotating, ellipsoidal Earth, the Love and Shida numbers are dependent on tidal frequency, with resonances particularly in the diurnal band :cite:p:`Wahr:1979vx,Wahr:1981ea`.
 ``pyTMD`` computes these frequency-dependent corrections along with the dissipative mantle anelasticity corrections following :cite:t:`Mathews:1997js`.

 .. plot:: ./background/love-numbers.py